-8. According to the administering Power, until the United Kingdom exited the European Union, Saint Helena was eligible to receive budget support from the European Union through the eleventh European Development Fund, as were Ascension and Tristan da Cunha.
-In 2019, the Department for International Development launched an economic development investment programme worth up to £30 million over six to seven years, targeting capital projects that support economic development in Saint Helena.
-A review of the project, published in March 2021, noted that the first year had progressed well with the focus placed on the setting of priorities, strengthening the project's governance mechanisms, and initiation of the first capital works.

-9. On 1 May 2018, the Executive Council approved the Sustainable Economic Development Plan 2018-2028, which is focused on raising the standard of living and improving the quality of life in the Territory by increasing exports and reducing imports.
+- 8. According to the administering Power, until the United Kingdom exited the European Union, Saint Helena was eligible to receive budget support from the European Union through the eleventh European Development Fund, as were Ascension and Tristan da Cunha.
+In 2019, the Department for International Development launched an economic development investment programme for the period 2019-2026, worth up to £30 million, to improve the infrastructure of the island, assist it in adapting to climate change and provide additional funding for the rehabilitation of the cloud forest. - 9.
+On 1 May 2018, the Executive Council approved the Sustainable Economic Development Plan 2018-2028, which is focused on raising the standard of living and improving the quality of life in the Territory by increasing exports and reducing imports.